Messier 12

 Messier 12 or M 12 (also designated NGC 6218) is a globular cluster in the constellation of Ophiuchus.
 It was discovered by the French astronomer Charles Messier on May 30, 1764, who described it as a "nebula without stars".
 In dark conditions this cluster can be faintly seen with a pair of binoculars.
 Resolving the stellar components requires a telescope with an aperture of 8 in or greater.
 In a 10 in scope, the granular core shows a diameter of 3′ (arcminutes) surrounded by a 10′ halo of stars.

-Roughly 3° northwest from the cluster M10 and 5.6° east southeast from star Lambda Ophiuchi, M12 is about 16400 ly from Earth and has a spatial diameter of about 75 light-years.
+M12 is roughly 3° northwest from the cluster M10 and 5.6° east southeast from star Lambda Ophiuchi.
+It is also located near the 6th magnitude 12 Ophiuchi.
+The cluster is about 16400 ly from Earth and has a spatial diameter of about 75 light-years.
 The brightest stars of M12 are of 12th magnitude.
+M10 and M12 are only a few thousand light-years away from each other and each cluster would appear at about magnitude 4.5 from the other.
 With a Shapley-Sawyer rating of IX, it is rather loosely packed for a globular and was once thought to be a tightly concentrated open cluster.
 Thirteen variable stars have been recorded in this cluster.
 M12 is approaching us at a velocity of 16 km/s.

 A study published in 2006 concluded that this cluster has an unusually low number of low-mass stars.
 The authors surmise that they were stripped from the cluster by passage through the relatively matter-rich plane of the Milky Way.